Dre Campbell Farm

 Leaf litter and other yard debris provide ideal hiding places for ticks.

 To keep ticks away, regularly remove leaves, grass clippings, and other organic matter from your yard.
-This action makes it harder for them to nest near your home.
+This makes your yard less attractive to them.

 2. Salt